acmoune/product-reviewer/README.md

 mkdir /path/to/docker-image/src
 ```

-3 - build the client, and copy it to the docker-image's src folder
+3 - Copy the client to the docker-image's src folder

 ```sh
 cp -r product-reviewer-client /path/to/docker-image/src/